openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ### Goals

-* Allow users to migrate Machines between MAPI/CAPI to test the new API
+* Allow users to migrate Machines between Machine API/Cluster API to test the new API
 * Allow users a choice (initially[^3]) of when they want to migrate
-* Eventually[^3] remove the Machine API controllers and leverage the migration layer to convert MAPI machines to CAPI machines
+* Eventually[^3] remove the Machine API controllers and leverage the migration layer to convert Machine API machines to Cluster API machines
 * Allow the Cluster Autoscaler, MachineHealthCheck and ControlPlaneMachineSet to continue to work during a semi-migrated cluster state
-* Ensure that every MAPI resource is translated to a CAPI resource to allow users to test the new API
+* Ensure that every Machine API resource is translated to a Cluster API resource to allow users to test the new API
-* Allow access to newer features of CAPI that do not exist in MAPI
+* Allow access to newer features of Cluster API that do not exist in Machine API

-[^3]: In the first iteration of this project, the goal is to allow users to migrate individualy resources.
+[^3]: In the first iteration of this project, the goal is to allow users to migrate individually resources.
 In later iterations, the plan is to remove the Machine API controllers.
 The linked goals will be executed in separate releases.

 ### Non-Goals